James Anthony Carmichael

-Biography
+Early life and career

 Carmichael grew up in Gadsden, Alabama, and learned piano as a child.
 He played tuba in the Carver High School band, and graduated from there in 1959.
 He enrolled at the University of California, Los Angeles, with the intention of becoming a doctor, but his plans changed and he studied music at Los Angeles City College while developing a reputation as a session musician.

 By 1966, he had started working with producer Fred Sledge Smith at Mirwood Records, with musicians including The Olympics (who had previously had hits with "Western Movies", "Hully Gully" and others), Bob & Earl, and the Soul Runners, who later became the Watts 103rd Street Rhythm Band.
 Carmichael also worked with other Mirwood musicians whose recordings later became popular as part of the Northern soul scene in Britain.
 Reviewer Jason Ankeny at AllMusic stated that Smith and Carmichael together honed "a distinctive style all their own, creating soul music that was both relentlessly energetic and sweetly sophisticated, topped off by trademark vibes that evoked the otherworldly beauty of a Pacific Ocean sunset."
 One of Smith and Carmichael's most successful records as an arrangement and production team was the 1967 album Silver Throat: Bill Cosby Sings, which included Cosby's #4 US pop hit "Little Ole Man (Uptight, Everything's Alright)".

 In the late 1960s, Carmichael began working on a freelance basis with Motown artists in Los Angeles, including the Four Tops, the Miracles, and the Supremes.
 He was soon signed up by the company to work exclusively for them as an arranger, and worked on that basis with the Miracles, the Jackson 5, Michael Jackson, Marvin Gaye, Gladys Knight, Eddie Kendricks, and others.
 His greatest successes came after he was approached in 1974 to work with the Commodores, and agreed to do so after receiving assurances that he would be given production responsibilities on their recordings.
 He encouraged the group to record their own material, and produced their first hit, the instrumental "Machine Gun", as well as the album of the same name.
 He stayed working with the Commodores for the next seven years, co-producing with the band their successful albums Caught in the Act, Movin' On (both 1975), Hot on the Tracks (1976), Commodores (1977), Natural High (1978), Midnight Magic (1979), Heroes (1980), and In the Pocket (1981).
 Featuring their lead vocalist Lionel Richie, the band had a long series of hit singles, again co-produced by Carmichael, over the period, including "Slippery When Wet", "Sweet Love", "Just to Be Close to You", "Easy", "Brick House", "Too Hot Ta Trot", and two US #1 pop hits, "Three Times a Lady" and "Still".
 The Commodores acknowledged Carmichael's crucial role in their success.